ToniMacaroni/SOTFPostProcessing/README.md

  Change almost every post processing setting in Sons Of The Forest.
  This mod also lets you enable Depth of Field.

+## Installation
+For BepInEx:
+1) Put the SOTFPostProcessing.dll in the `BepInEx/plugins` folder.

+For MelonLoader:
+1) Put the SOTFPostProcessing.dll in the `Mods` folder.

+## Usage
+1) Start the game
+2) Open the SOTFPostProcessing.cfg file in the BepInEx/config (or UserData for MelonLoader) folder
+3) Change the settings to your liking
+4) Save the file

+**Note: The post processing settings automatically reload once you save the file**

 ## TODO
 - Add custom sharpen solution